abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the agitation and self-consciousness that arises up in these forms.

 This is important to learn, isn’t it?
 It is nothing esoteric or high-minded, just basic sanity.
-But the wonderful thing is that although it is very ordinary, it is also extremely profound because it starts to dismantle all those reflexes that seem so ingrained and out of control—reflexes that grip us, push us around, make us flustered, say things we wish we hadn’t said, or make us feel bad.
+But the wonderful thing is that, although it is very ordinary, it is also extremely profound because it starts to dismantle all those reflexes that seem so ingrained and out of control—reflexes that grip us, push us around, make us flustered, say things we wish we hadn’t said, or make us feel bad.